Data sharing and way forward

-All the data generated by testing the Partner's compounds in LEO Pharma's disease-relevant in vitro bioassay will be reported in full to the Partner.
+All the data generated by testing your compounds in LEO Pharma's disease-relevant in vitro bioassay will be reported to you in full.
 LEO Pharma will only use the generated data to evaluate if a continued collaboration is of interest.
-The Partner may use the data generated in any way, including for scientific publication.
-If so, we ask of the Partner to refer to LEO Pharma Open Innovation and also that we are notified about such publication.
+You may use the data generated in any way, including for scientific publication.
+If so, we ask that you to refer to LEO Pharma Open Innovation and also that we are notified about such publication.

 Possible way forward